Kokkalo4/The-Twitter-Project./README.md

 # The-Twitter-Project.
-A guide to mining and analyzing tweets from Twitter.
+Mining and analyzing tweets from Twitter.

 The purpose of this project is to mine and analyze tweets that were mined from Twitter.